sosuisen/git-documentdb/README.md

   - Automated combining of inconsistent repositories :feet:
 - v0.4 Work on both Node.js and browser
   - API renewal to manage any data types :feet:
-  - Remove native module (NodeGit) from default install :dog2:(Next)
+  - Remove native module (NodeGit) from default install :feet:
-  - Connect with SSH key pair
+  - Connect with SSH key pair :dog2:(Next)
   - Connect to GitHub with OAuth
   - Work on browser